 OR

-Of course, following Brexit there will be new driver hours rules to get to grips with.
+Of course, in this post Brexit era there will be new driver hours rules to get to grips with.
 We will publish any amendments or new directives when they are announced.

 Where the EU Driver Hours rules do not apply to a goods vehicle, the GB driver Working Time Directive rules come in to force, however in a situation where both rules apply the EU driver hours requirements take precedence.